solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_02_Introduction_to_Azure_resource_mgmt.md

 #### PowerShell Module

 The Azure portal and Windows PowerShell can be used for managing the Azure Database for PostgreSQL Flexible Server.
-To get started with Azure PowerShell, install the [Azure PowerShell cmdlets](https://docs.microsoft.com/powershell/azure/?view=azps-7.3.0)  for PostgreSQL with the following PowerShell command:
+To get started with Azure PowerShell, install the [Azure PowerShell cmdlets](https://learn.microsoft.com/en-us/powershell/module/az.postgresql/?view=azps-11.0.0) for PostgreSQL with the following PowerShell command in an administrator-level PowerShell window:

 ```PowerShell
 Install-Module -Name Az.PostgreSQL